jconorgrogan/Musing-on-Consciousness/README.md

 ---

 **Initial Mismatch (Present vs. Past)**
 Your brain implicitly compares the stable current state (“calm, neutral”) with the retrieved past state (“initially happy, subsequently sad”).
 This discrepancy shifts your emotional state from neutral toward sadness.

 ---

 **Emergence of Sadness as Stable Concept**
 A distinct neural representation of your emerging emotional state is formed:
 > “I am becoming sad right now.”

-This too becomes stable and context-invariant, so it can be repeatedly referenced.
+This, too, becomes stable and context-invariant, allowing repeated referencing.

 ---

 **Recursive Referencing**
-Your brain now compares this newly forming sadness with previously encoded sadness memories, asking internally:
+Your brain compares this new sadness with previously encoded sadness memories, asking:
 > “How does this current sadness match previous feelings of sadness?”

 ---